R-Hertel/tetmag/tetmag_doc/installation.md

 # Installation notes for tetmag

 This page describes how to compile `tetmag`.
 The installation guidelines described here refer to **ubuntu 20.04 LTS**.
-It should be possible to compile `tetmag` also on other Linux distributions, as well as on MacOS, and on Windows (64bit) systems.
-However, `tetmag` has not yet been tested on systems other than ubuntu.
+It should be possible to compile `tetmag` also on other Linux distributions and on Windows (64bit) systems.
+However, `tetmag` has not yet been tested on systems other than ubuntu and MacOS.

 ## Prerequisites